+It’s pleasure.
+Pleasure traps even the smartest and most capable people in a life of mediocrity.
 I know, your toes are already curling in your shoes aren’t they?
 I don’t blame you.
-Most us see pleasure as a something to be sought after.
-And if something, or someone, tries to deprive us of pleasure, we see it as a restriction on our freedom.
+Most of us see pleasure as something positive.
+And when we think something might deprive us of pleasure, we see it as a restriction.

 Freedom Comes When You Master Fear Pleasure

 Think about your goals.
 The ones that REALLY matter to you.
 What everyday habits are stopping you from achieving them?
-Think of three to five of these habits.
-Make a list if you need to.
-Then, ask yourself whether these habits are inspired by pleasure or by fear.
+Are these habits inspired by fear or by pleasure?
+Take these habits for example…

-Notice ALL of these are pleasure driven habits.
-How many of your habits are the same?
-How much time, money and energy are you spending on these habits?
-More importantly, what’s their long term cost?
-Take eating junk food for instance.
-Are you more likely to live longer if you don’t break this habit?
+Notice how ALL of these are habits are pleasure driven?
+How many of your self-limiting habits are the same?
+How much time, money and energy are you wasting on these habits?
+More importantly, what’s the long term cost of these habits?

 - Reading books about a topic you want to become an expert in.

-Now, don’t mistake me.
-I’m NOT saying you shouldn’t enjoy your life.
-I’m simply challenging you to make ONE CHANGE in how you think about your habits…
+We’ll talk about the difference between pleasure and value in a moment.
+First, let me be clear that I’m NOT saying you shouldn’t enjoy your life.
+I’m simply challenging you to make one shift in how you think about your habits…

-Pleasure is a Fine Servant, But a Cruel Master
+Pleasure is a Good Servant, But a Cruel Master

 People want us buy their products, watch their TV shows or their movies, listen to their music, spend time on their websites, and to believe in or promote their ideas.
-The question is, how much of YOUR time is wasted helping these people build their dreams when you could be building yours?
+How much of YOUR time is wasted helping these people build their dreams when you should be building yours?

 Your Desire for Awesomeness Must Exceed Your Desire for Pleasure